 When Qgiv auto-enables CAPTCHA, it disrupts card testers’ automated programs.
 Now, card testers will have to move on to another form or waste their time manually entering card information to continue testing.

 Yes!
-For security-minded users, you can have CAPTCHA enabled on your donation forms.
+You can have CAPTCHA enabled on your donation forms.
 Our customer experience team turns this setting on for you.

 To enable, send an email to firstname.lastname@example.org or give us a call!
 Our customer experience team will then be able to enable CAPTCHA on your forms for you for an added layer of protection from card testers.

-Another tool Qgiv employs for fraud prevention is blacklisting devices card testers use for making fraudulent transactions.
-When blacklisted, card testers must either switch devices and re-enable their card testing program on it, or move on to another way to test cards.
-Their blacklisted devices won’t be able to access your donation form.
+Another tool Qgiv employs for fraud prevention is blacklisting IP addresses card testers use for making fraudulent transactions.
+When blacklisted, card testers must either switch IP addresses and re-enable their card testing program, or move on to another way to test cards.
+Their blacklisted addresses won’t be able to access your donation form.

 The best part is, this method of preventing fraud will only impact the card tester.
 You won’t see this security measure on your donation form.
 Thus, your ability to accept legitimate donations won’t be interrupted.

-Each device has unique digital fingerprints.
-We use those clues to single out a specific device among thousands of other visitors to a website.
-When a hacker uses a Qgiv donation form for card testing, the system will recognize the frequent attempts to make a donation from that device and will automatically blacklist it and deny them access to the donation form.
+When someone uses a Qgiv donation form for card testing, the system will recognize the frequent attempts to make a donation from that address and will automatically blacklist it and deny them access to the donation form.

-The automated card testing program can’t access the form and process transactions once it’s been blacklisted.
+The automated card testing program can’t access the form from that address and process transactions once it’s been blacklisted.

-When we blacklist the card tester’s device, they’ll either stop testing or will have to change devices to regain access.
-Even if a tester changes their device, they can only attempt so many transactions before the system recognizes the fraud and blocks that device too.
+When we blacklist the card tester’s address, they’ll either stop testing or will have to change addresses to regain access.
+Even if a tester changes their IP address, they can only attempt so many transactions before the system recognizes the fraud and blocks that address too.

 Blacklisting is an effective method of fraud prevention that makes it frustrating for hackers to continue attempting fraudulent transactions.

 Yes!
 We understand that human error happens and sometimes a donor will attempt to give multiple times, which might mimic the attempts of a card tester.
-If a donor’s device is on Qgiv’s blacklist, let us know.
-We can quickly whitelist it so donors can regain access.
+If a donor’s IP address is on Qgiv’s blacklist, we can quickly whitelist it with approval of an organization administrator so donors can regain access.

-That said, we designed the system to reduce the odds of blacklisting an actual donor’s device.
+We designed the system to reduce the odds of blacklisting an actual donor’s IP address.
 False positives rarely happen, so most donors won’t experience their access to your form being blocked.

 100% Compliance with PCI Data Security Standard